Help and Advice on Treating Penetrating Damp

 How To Treat Penetrating Damp

-There are on average five potential points of water ingress that can effect a property - even in new build properties.
+The most important step in penetrating damp treatment is establishing and rectifying the source of moisture/ water ingress.
+It is more than likely that the cause of penetrating damp is down to property issues.
+There are on average five potential points of water ingress that can affect a property - even in new build properties.

 - Defective pointing